zacharydanger/leftnode.com/_posts/2012-06-29-symfony2-restful-bundle.md

 The `resourceSupports()` method takes a variable number of arguments.
 Each argument should be a valid mime type string.
 This method tells the controller that this resource can respond in one of those content types.
 You must supply a view for each content type that the resource can respond with.
 If you do not, the 510
-Not Extended status code is returned.
+Not Extended status code is thrown.

 The class also handles 406 Not Acceptable response if the client accepts a content type this resource can not support.

 ##### View Rendering
 The BrightmarchRestfulBundle also handles rendering the correct view based on the Accept header.
-Continuing the example above, if the client accepts only application/xml and a view.xml.twig view exists, then that view will be rendered and returned to the client with an application/xml Content-Type header.
+Continuing the example above, if the client accepts only application/xml and a view.xml.twig view exists, then that view will be rendered and returned to the client with a `Content-Type: application/xml` header.

 Rendering the view and returning the Symfony `Response` object is done through the `renderResource()` method.